 Radiant cassettes creating a warm environment in Farnham Village Hall, Essex

 Village halls and community halls are used for a wide variety of activities ranging from jumble sales and Pilates classes to badminton and even indoor football.
-Because it is almost impossible to predict the next activity to be catered for, it is important that the selected heating system is as flexible as possible.
+Because it is almost impossible to predict the next activity to be catered for, the selected heating system must be as flexible as possible.

-Here is three of the most important considerations when selecting a heating system for a village hall.
+Here are three of the most important considerations when selecting a heating system for a village hall.

 1. High Mounting Position

-Heaters mounted at high level will not occupy valuable wall or floor space and are less susceptible to mechanical damage.
-High level heaters also allow a more flexible use of space.
+Heaters mounted at high levels will not occupy valuable wall or floor space and are less susceptible to mechanical damage.
+High-level heaters also allow a more flexible use of space.
 For example, furniture can be re-positioned without having to take heaters into account.

 2. Silent Operation